the78mole/esphome_components/README.md

 ### Usage
-See https://esphome.io/components/external_components.html for information about integrating this into your esphome environemnt
+See https://esphome.io/components/external_components.html for information about integrating this into your esphome environemnt.

 To configure the component, see the included file buderus-km271.yaml.
 If you are not interested in some of the provided values, just remove the respective entry in the the section "sensor" or "binary_sensor", but leave the empty sections in place to avoid comiler errors with missing headers.